This tour offers a rare chance to explore the life on a farm in Bhutan’s countryside,

 The Bhutanese landscape consists of dense forests, shimmering glaciers, and crystalline rivers flowing through lush green meadows.
 If you've always wanted to journey to the ends of the earth, there can be no doubt that Bhutan is that place.

+Gangtey Nature Trail Hike.
 The most beautiful and shortest of the existing nature trails in Bhutan.
-The trail hike starts from the Mani (like Chhorten) stone wall to the north of the Gangtey Gonpa and ends in Khewa Lhakhang.
+The trail hike starts from the Mani (like Chorten) stone wall to the north of the Gangtey Gonpa and ends in Khewa Lhakhang.
 The hike takes about 1hr 30minutes through the pine forest and small bamboo plants.
-You can see the Phobjkha valley so beautifully from this hike.
+You can see the Phobjikha valley so beautifully from this hike.
 It is one of the best hike places for the Nature lovers.
-During the winter months, we can see the endangered species of birds – Black Neck Cranes.
+During the winter months, we can see the endangered species of birds – Black Neck Cranes

 Following a brief stop at Chendebji Chorten, which according to belief was built to cover the remains of a demon spirit, you will carry on to what was the original home of the royal family.